 Livorno cruise terminal

 Currently, the cruise port has 3 berths (close to Pisa International Airport) and can handle 3 large-sized ships at a time.
-Extra berthing is available at other piers, which offer priority docking for passenger shipping vessels.
-With those, the port can handle 8 cruise ships simultaneously.
+Extra berthing is available at other piers, offering priority docking for passenger shipping vessels.
+In total, the port can handle 8 cruise ships simultaneously.
 Smaller-sized vessels berth within walking distance to downtown (Old Fortress).

 Livorno's new Alto Fondale cruise terminal is located at Silos Granari Calata Punto Franco.
 The facility is used only by ships operating on roundtrip itinerariess from Livorno (turnarounds).
 It is located approx 0,5 km from the city center.
 Two big airports are located close to the cruise port terminal - Aeroporto di Pisa (13 km / 8 ml) and Aeroporto di Firenze (Florence, 80 km / 50 ml).

 Large cruise ships to Livorno dock at the port's container terminal.
 From there is provided shuttle bus service (terminal to Piazza Grande).
 Depending on the cruise company, this service is at additional charge or complimentary.
 Taxis at the terminal are also available.
 The nearest railway station is approx 3 km (1,9 ml) or about 5-min bus drive.
 Bus shuttles stop at the train station too.
 At the terminal, cruise passsengers can purchase bus and train (roundtrip) tickets to Pisa, Florence and Lucca.
 Trains from Livorno to Pisa depart every 30 min.

 In the end of 2013 was approved a 3-year plan for expanding the cruise port.
 It included the whole Alto Fondale and Calata Orlando piers, and provided 3 more cruise ship dedicated berths for larger vessels (with length over 300 m / 980 ft).